SabreTools/MPF/CHANGELIST.md

 - Update Redumper to build 311 (Deterous)
 - Use PSX/PS2 serial as filename when Volume Label not present (Deterous)
 - Allow variables in output path (Deterous)
-- Check if a dump from another program is present in folder (Deterous)
+- Check for presence of complete dump from other programs (Deterous)

 ### 3.0.3 (2023-12-04)